ioccc-src/winner/2020/kurdyukov1/README.md

     ./prog < prog.x86_64.asm

-### Selected Judges Remarks:

-This hash of a C code makes a hash out of input.
-Do you understand how?
-You should get a-round-to-it figuring it out!
+### Alternate code

 An even smaller alternate version of this entry, prog.alt.c, is provided.
 This code does not contain any headers, nor any workaround for WIN32 based platforms.

 To compile this alternate version:

     make alt

 Use `prog.alt` as you would `prog` above.

+### Selected Judges Remarks:

+This hash of a C code makes a hash out of input.
+Do you understand how?
+You should get a-round-to-it figuring it out!

 ## Author's comments: